rastri-dey/Event_Camera_MTT/README.md

 ![](images/Evaluation_Error_Table.jpg)

 ## Acknowledgement
-Professor Katie Skinner for ROB 590 in Winter 2022.
+Professor Katie Skinner of University of Michigan, for ROB 590 in Winter 2022.